peasoupio/inv/README.md

 [INV] ---- [DIGEST] completed ----
 ```

-These are the elements we can determine :
+By reading the output log, without having the fine details, we can determine:
+* Who needs what
+* Who says (or give) what
-* Which instance server (barebone or under kubernetes) hosts AppA
+* More precisely, in our case, which instance server (barebone or under kubernetes) hosts AppA and etc.
-* Apps are deployed without knowledge of credentials or physical access points (EP)

 ### Graphs

+*INV* output logs are human and "machine" readable.
-You could also generate a graph from a previous execution.
-Per example :
+In fact, you could also generate a graph from a previous execution.
+NOTE: Output logs does not need to have exclusively *INV* messages, you may output messages to ease troubleshooting. *INV* only looks for lines starting with "[INV]".

+So, continuing with out example, with our last execution (just above), using this command :

     inv graph dot myprevious.log

-could generate this dot file
+Upon completion, we get a dot rendered output (see https://en.wikipedia.org/wiki/DOT_(graph_description_language))

 ```
 strict digraph G {